jupyterlab/jupyterlab-git/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+Contributions of any kind are welcomed!

 To add yourself, or someone else, to this list you can either [use the bot](https://allcontributors.org/docs/en/bot/usage) (`@all-contributors please add <username> for <contributions>`) or [the CLI](https://allcontributors.org/docs/en/cli/usage) (`jlpm all-contributors add <username> <contributions>`).

-If you manually edit the `.all-contributorsrc` config file, run `yarn run contributors:generate`
+If you manually edit the `.all-contributorsrc` config file, run `yarn run contributors:generate`.